ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 In this section, you will create a backend subnet with virtual server instance and define the rules for network access.

-### Create a subnet for the backend

-You will use the Subnet created with the VPC as the subnet for the backend.
+You will use the subnet created with the VPC as the subnet for the backend.

 ### Create a backend virtual server instance